The Gay Dog: Critical reception

-'Monthly Film Bulletin' wrote in 1954, "this unimaginative film version of Wilfred Pickles' stage success has gained little from the transference, apart from the use of authentic locations which give an impression of realism.
+The Monthly Film Bulletin wrote: "This unimaginative film version of Wilfred Pickles' stage success has gained little from the transference, apart from the use of authentic locations which give an impression of realism.
 Wilfred Pickles presents an interesting character study of a hard-working miner, whilst retaining his customary mannerisms.
 Petula Clark gives a sensitive performance."

-'Today's Cinema' also wrote in 1954, "Pretty Petula Clark is as fresh as ever and gives a well-ironed performance.
+Today's Cinema wrote: "Pretty Petula Clark is as fresh as ever and gives a well-ironed performance.
 In Russell Enouch (who later changed his name to William Russell) she has a romantic partner with good looks, modest charm and considerable ability."